-To major in the Great Books, one must use the BA / BS in Multidisciplinary Studies.
-This degree serves two purposes: to allow motivated students to design a unique curriculum in consultation with a faculty mentor, or to provide an umbrella under which small programs like ours may offer a major.
+The BA / BS in Multidisciplinary Studies serves two purposes: to allow motivated students to design a unique curriculum in consultation with a faculty mentor, or to provide an umbrella under which small programs like ours can offer a major concentration.
 Great Books faculty are ready to assist students in designing a curriculum that meets their needs.
-Interested students should contact the Director of Great Books, John Stevens in the Department of Foreign Languages and Literatures, who can help with declaring this major and will serve as the default mentor and advisor (unless another is desired).
-Students wishing to make their degree comparable to those of other Great Books programs should add two foreign languages into the foreign language requirement for the BA and structured electives – either Classical Greek and German (as at St. John's) or Latin and French (as at St. Thomas More).
+Interested students should

+48 sh MULT degree requirements may be completed with another minor (or double major) or additional "structured electives" as agreed by the mentor and student.
+Students wishing to make their degree comparable to those of other Great Books programs might incorporate two foreign languages into the foreign language requirement for the BA and structured electives – either Classical Greek and German (as at St. John's) or Latin and French (as at St. Thomas More).
 Between the major and minor, at least

 24 sh must be above 2999.
 To be eligible for admission, students are to have completed at least 30 sh with a 2.0 gpa.